Allegro-FM-CAT/Allergo-FM-application-for-materials-property/README.md

-(NOTE: Preliminary study runs on CPU with smaller dataset for now) 100 training samples, 20 validation from vasprun.xml from VASP non-collinear simulation on YMno3 2x2x1 120 atoms structure
+(NOTE: Preliminary study runs on CPU with smaller dataset for now) 100 training samples, 20 validation from vasprun.xml from VASP non-collinear simulation on YMno3 2x2x1 120 atoms structure Using weight decaying AdamW optimizer in this example.

 | Metric | Base UMA | Fine-tuned UMA | DFT Ground Truth |
 | :--- | :--- | :--- | :--- |